Billy Tauzin

 Wilbert Joseph Tauzin II (/'toʊzæ̃/; born June 14, 1943) is an American lobbyist and politician.
-He was President and CEO of PhRMA, a pharmaceutical company lobby group.
-Tauzin was also a member of the United States House of Representatives from 1980 to 2005, representing Louisiana's 3rd congressional district.
+He served as the President and CEO of the Pharmaceutical Research and Manufacturers of America (PhRMA), a pharmaceutical company lobby group, from 2005 to 2010.

+After serving four terms in the State House, Tauzin won a special election to the United States House of Representatives, and served from 1980 to 2005.
+He was consistently re-elected as a Democrat representing Louisiana's 3rd congressional district until 1995, when he joined the Republican Party and continued to be re-elected to his seat for another decade.

 Personal life

-Of Cajun descent, he is a lifelong resident of Chackbay, a small town just outside Thibodaux, Tauzin graduated from Nicholls State University in 1964 with a Bachelor of Arts Degree and earned a J.D. degree from Louisiana State University in 1967.
-While attending law school, he served as a legislative aide in the Louisiana state Senate.
+Of Cajun descent, Wilbert Joseph Tauzin II is a lifelong resident of Chackbay, a small town just outside Thibodaux.
+He graduated from Nicholls State University in 1964 with a Bachelor of Arts Degree, where he was a member of Tau Kappa Epsilon fraternity, and earned a J.D. degree from Louisiana State University in 1967.
+While attending law school, he served as a legislative aide in the Louisiana State Senate.

-He is married to Cecile Tauzin and has five children by a previous marriage.
+Wilbert Joseph Tauzin II is married to Cecile Tauzin and has five children from a previous marriage.

 Political career

-Tauzin began his elective career in 1972, when he was elected to the Louisiana House of Representatives and served four full terms as a Democrat.
-In his first term, he served alongside fellow Democrats Dick Guidry and Leonard J. Chabert.
-In 1979, David C. Treen, the U.S. representative from Louisiana's 3rd congressional district, the first Republican representative from Louisiana since Reconstruction, was elected as the state's first Republican governor in more than a century.
+Tauzin began his elective career in 1972 when he was elected to the Louisiana House of Representatives, serving four full terms as a Democratic Rep. In his first term, he served alongside fellow Democrats Dick Guidry and Leonard J. Chabert.

+In 1979, David C. Treen, the U.S. representative from Louisiana's 3rd congressional district, was elected as the state's first Republican governor in more than a century.
+He had served as the first Republican representative from Louisiana since Reconstruction.

 Treen resigned his House seat on March 10, 1980.
 Tauzin won a special election for the seat on May 17 and was sworn into office on May 22, just five months after winning a fifth term in the state house.
-He won the congressional race by seven points.
-Tauzin defeated Democratic State Senator Anthony Guarisco Jr., of Morgan City, and another Democrat-turned-Republican, Jim Donelon, of Jefferson Parish.
-Tauzin then won a full term in November 1980 with 85 percent of the vote against minimal opposition.
+He won the congressional race by seven points, defeating Democratic State Senator Anthony Guarisco Jr., of Morgan City and Jim Donelon, of Jefferson Parish, who had left the Democratic Party for the Republican one.

-For 15 years, Tauzin was one of the more Conservative Democrats in the House of Representatives.
+Tauzin won a full term in November 1980, with 85 percent of the vote against minimal opposition.
+For 15 years, he was known as one of the more conservative Democrats in the House of Representatives.
 Even though he eventually rose to become an assistant majority whip, he felt shut out by some of his more liberal colleagues and sometimes had to ask the Republicans for floor time.
-When the Democrats lost control of the House after the 1994 elections, Tauzin was one of the cofounders of the House Blue Dog Coalition, a group of moderate-to-conservative Democrats.
+When the Democrats lost control of the House after the 1994 elections, Tauzin was one of the co-founders of the House Blue Dog Coalition, a group of moderate-to-conservative Democrats.